Engie924/LITA_Capstone_Project_SalesData/README.md

 ### Project Overview
 ---
 This Project aims to effectively and accurately evaluate and enhance the sales performance of a retail store of an organization by systematically analyzing sales data.
 The project involves identifying trends, opportunities, measuring, and interpreting key performance indicators (KPIs) , identify high- and low-performing areas, and optimize sales operations.
 By leveraging data-driven insights, this analysis will provide actionable recommendations to optimize sales strategies, get better customer engagement, and drive business growth.

+### Objectives
+---
+My objective is clear: to uncover actionable insights and present them in a dynamic, interactive Power BI dashboard.
+This project was a multi-phase effort encompassing data exploration, SQL querying, and data visualization.

 ### Data Sources
 ---